mhenke/neovim-protocol-2015/TASK_VALIDATION.md

 ## 2. Sequential & Logical Flow
 - Does the order of tasks match the player's expected learning progression?
-- Are new skills introduced one at a time, with prior skills reinforced but not overloaded?
+- Does each level introduce a clear set of related core skills when pedagogically appropriate, with prior skills reinforced?
 - Is the sequence of actions required by the player logical and discoverable?

 ## 3. Learning Curve & Skill Mastery
 - Does each level introduce only one new core skill (except for challenge/mastery levels)?
 - Are tasks scaffolded to build confidence before increasing complexity?
 - Is the optimal solution achievable and clearly communicated?
-(Provide an optional keystroke target for guidance)
+(Provide an optional keystroke target for guidance; hard max limits are enforced only in Episode 3.)

 ## 4. Feedback & Engagement
 - Are micro-rewards, narrative feedback, and system responses present after each task?